 A University of Arkansas at Little Rock graduate got the surprise of a lifetime when her family from California flew all night to surprise her on graduation day.

-Vivian Littrell’s May 11 graduation from UA Little Rock with a bachelor’s degree in criminal justice was already a special event, since the 71-year-old grandmother of four and mother of two from Little Rock was finishing her lifelong goal of earning a college degree.
+Vivian Littrell’s May 11 graduation from UA Little Rock with a bachelor’s degree in criminal justice was already a special event, since the 71-year-old grandmother of four and mother of two was finishing her lifelong goal of earning a college degree.

-“I decided that I wanted to complete my bachelor’s degree before my youngest grandchildren were out of high school,” she said.
+“I decided that I wanted to complete my bachelor’s degree before my youngest grandchildren were out of high school,” said Littrell, a first-generation college student from Little Rock.
 “I’ve been out of college since 1984, when I last attended Philander Smith College.
 I wanted to major in adult education with a minor in psychology.
 That was my objective back then, but now many years later, I have a different agenda.”

 Littrell has always been passionate about helping others and dreamed of being an attorney.
 She now hopes to use her degree to help minorities navigate the criminal justice system.